 When considering language, my first port of call is a dictionary to make sure I understand exactly what the word means.
 But language is complicated by the fact that we use words in different contexts and will mean different things as we try to communicate from our unique set of experiences.
 For example, do you say “loo”, “lav”, “toilet”, “bathroom” or even “restroom”?
 For some would consider one more posh than another but if you use the more “posh” word, are you placing yourself above someone who would choose the more “common” word?

 Definitions can be found in dictionaries, but the real meaning can only be found when considered in social context.
-When I hear that someone has a mental health condition, to be honest, not much happens in my brain as I know everyone’s story is different and I do not know someone until I hear their story (once I hear this, empathy is the most usual emotion I experience!).
-But for a lot of people, they hear “mental health” and a torrent of assumptions and questions will cascade through their mind, “are they dangerous?”, “will they be weird?”, “are they going to cry all the time?”, “are they going to be off work sick all the time?” or maybe “will they be like my friend I know has X condition”.
+For a lot of people, they hear “mental health” or “mental illness” and a torrent of assumptions and questions will cascade through their mind, “are they dangerous?”, “will they be weird?”, “are they going to cry all the time?”, “are they going to be off work sick all the time?” or maybe “will they be like my friend I know has X condition”.
 While I most often feel empathy, more common feelings are fear and worry about the unknown or based on inaccurate beliefs.

 Stigma and discrimination in mental health are rife due to misunderstanding and the presence of barriers.
 Our world is full of boundaries.
 It is interesting to observe that social boundaries e.g. “who’s in, who’s out” are harder to shift than physical boundaries e.g. a garden fence.